In this guide

 How your fund calculates its buy/sell spreads

-Most super funds use unit pricing to determine how much your super account is worth at any particular point in time.
-(These units are similar to the shares you buy and sell in a company.)
+Most super funds use unit pricing to determine how much your super account is worth.
+These units are similar to the shares you buy and sell in a company.

 Each investment option in your super fund has a:

-- Buy unit price – This is the price used when you select an investment option, or your employer makes a contribution to your account.
+- Buy unit price – This is the price used when you select an investment option, or a contribution is made to your account.
 The number of units you are allocated is based on this price.

-- Sell unit price – This is the price used when money is withdrawn from an investment option for an invest switch, or to pay a direct fee or insurance premium.
-The sell price is also used to work out the current value of your account balance.
+- Sell unit price – This is the price used when money is withdrawn from an investment option for an investment switch, withdrawal, or to pay a direct fee or insurance premium.
+The sell price may also be used to work out the current value of your account balance.
+Alternatively, your balance may be displayed based on the ‘mid’ price – the value halfway between the buy and sell price.

 How to find your super fund’s buy/sell spreads